dawei41468/LOSMAX/README.md

 2. Create and activate a virtual environment: `python -m venv venv && source venv/bin/activate` (Linux/Mac).
 On Windows, create and activate a venv accordingly.
 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the server: `uvicorn main:app --reload`

+### Additional Setup
+- Ensure MongoDB is running locally or configure the connection string in `backend/.env.development`.
+- For frontend, ensure Node.js is installed.
+- For internationalization, locales are in `frontend/src/locales/`.